Arithmetic Statistics and noncommutative Iwasawa Theory: Results for a fixed as varies

 Let $F=\Q(\sqrt{-d})$ be a fixed imaginary quadratic field and we consider the unique $\Zp^2$-extension $\cF_{\infty}/F$.
 In this case, $\fM= \emptyset$.

-\begin{proposition} Let $E_{/\Q}$ be a fixed elliptic curve of Mordell--Weil rank 0.
+\begin{proposition} Let $E_{/\Q}$ be a fixed elliptic curve of Mordell--Weil rank 0 without complex multiplication.
 Suppose that it remains of rank 0 upon base-change to $F$.
-Then, $\chi(G, E[p^\infty])$ is a $p$-adic unit for all good \emph{ordinary} primes outside a set of density zero.
-In particular, for all such primes
+Further, assume that $\#\Sha(E/F)$ is finite.
+Then, $\chi(G, E,p)=1$ for all primes $p$ at which $E$ has good \emph{ordinary} primes outside a set of density zero. \end{proposition}